 In fact, the new law might even have changed the outcome of the 2004 election, when Bush beat John Kerry in Florida by 381,000 votes.
 And though Florida did not prove decisive in 2016 after Donald Trump captured the White House on the strength of sweeping victories across the heartland, Trump defeated Hillary Clinton in the Sunshine State by just 113,000 votes.

 Do the math.
 Even using the most conservative estimate on the number of ex-felons in the state, if 50% of these newly enfranchised voters actually vote, and 75% of them pull the lever for Democrats — both reasonable assumptions — it will result in a pickup of some 450,000 votes for the Democratic Party.
 That is a game-changer.

 But it gets worse for Republicans.
 In the aftermath of the twin hurricanes of 2017 that devastated Puerto Rico, some 200,000 residents of that Democrat-dominated island migrated to Florida, providing another valuable cache of new Democratic voters.

 And there is yet another x-factor: the ongoing tension and racially charged environment in Florida in the wake of close and contested races for governor and senator last November, both won by the GOP, and the scandal involving election officials in Democrat-dominated Broward and Dade counties.

 Indeed, Florida is bound to become an even more heated battleground — if that is even possible — in the 2020 presidential election.
-And any way you cut it, GOP prospects in the nation’s most vital — and volatile — swing state have taken a serious hit.We value your comments!
-Please weigh in on our comment section below.
+And any way you cut it, GOP prospects in the nation’s most vital — and volatile — swing state have taken a serious hit.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com